wp-plugins/qlikview-syntax-highlighter/readme.txt

 If you spot any issues or have any suggestions to improve the plugin, please let me know either via the support tab here, or via a comment on [QlikViewAddict.com](http://www.qlikviewaddict.com/p/qlikview-wordpress-plugin.html).

 == Installation ==
+There are 3 possible methods to install this plugin.
+We would highly recommend using method 1.
+= Method 1 =
 1. Login to your WordPress Admin Portal.
 2. On the left hand navigation panel, select "Plugins".
 3. Towards the top of the plugins list, click the "Add New" button.